antopenrf/FLO/README.md

 3. Future - add graph GUI in the later stage.

-4. Future - add tools to analize data, such as plotting gain circles.
+4. Future - add tools to analyze data, such as plotting gain circles.

 5. Future - add more element libraries.